“Magical Steam Train”

 Draw from the Past . . .
 Leap toward the Future

 I draw from design training as an architect fifty years ago followed by two decades honing my eye as a self-taught architectural photographer examining nuances of light, shape and color.
 And after three additional decades of almost endless vagabonding I keep harnessing new explorations of creativity unleashed along the way.
-Today I’m crafting fine art steam train compositions to tightly orchestrate seemingly disparate geometric elements that trigger a visual sense of order and balance when merged with photographic snippets of random urban textured chaos.
+Today I’m crafting fine art steam train compositions to tightly orchestrate seemingly disparate geometric elements that trigger a visual sense of order when merged with photographic snippets of random urban textured chaos.

 Homeless by Choice